svnnnies/Operating-Systems-CS332011/README.md

 # Overview
 This project/assignment reguires use to use C++/C to implement the producer consumer relationship in the shared memory buffer.

-The project contains three main files:
+The project contains three main files: (no executable/.o files were commited/added)

 1- consumer.cpp 2- producer.cpp 3-shm.hpp

 The producer will generate items and put them on a table.
 The consumer will  consume/pick up items from a table.

 The consumer will wait if there are no any items on the table, if the there items on the table then the producer will wait.
-(The table can hold only two items).

 In the pdf files we were told to use semaphores.
 Semaphores help us to synchronize the producer and the consumer.